uwdata/rev/README.md

 # Reverse-Engineering Visualizations (REV)

-Full code and data will be available soon.
+Full code and data sets will be available soon.

 <!-- Data sets can be found at this links: -->
 <!-- * Vega Charts: -->